-Cyclamen species I through Z are found on this wiki page.
+Cyclamen species i through z are found on this wiki page.

-Cyclamen purpurascens forma album is a white form that has only been found in the wild a few times over the years.
+Cyclamen purpurascens forma album Grey-Wilson is a white form that has only been found in the wild a few times over the years.
 Photo by Hans Joschko who writes: "I have two of this really rare plant, and I hope that it multiplies well in the future."

 Cyclamen purpurascens forma carmineolineatum named by P.A.H.
 Hendrikx in 2000 is a new form that closely resembles C. purpurascens forma album Grey-Wilson.
 It is distinguished from the latter by the presence of a distinct carmine zone around the mouth.
 Photo from Hans Joschko who writes: "I have found only one plant of this type in a large population of Cyclamen purpurascens in the French Alps (Savoyen) opposite Mt.
 Blanc."

-Photographs taken in Greece by Antigoni Rentzeperis.
+Photographs were taken in Greece by Antigoni Rentzeperis.

 The photos below were taken by John Lonsdale, Mary Sue Ittner, and Dylan Hannon showing various leaf forms of the species.
 That the seedlings showed variation is interesting since selfing in plants usually does not produce much apparent variation.